19hours/sg-statutes/Acts/State Immunity Act.md

 if the State would not have been immune had the proceedings been brought against it or, in a case within paragraph (b), if the claim is neither admitted nor supported by prima facie evidence.

-### Patents, trademarks, etc.
+### Patents, trade marks, etc.

 9\.
 A State is not immune as respects proceedings relating to —

-(a) any patent, trademark or design belonging to the State and registered or protected in Singapore or for which the State has applied in Singapore;
+(a) any patent, trade mark or design belonging to the State and registered or protected in Singapore or for which the State has applied in Singapore;

-(b) an alleged infringement by the State in Singapore of any patent, trademark, design or copyright; or
+(b) an alleged infringement by the State in Singapore of any patent, trade mark, design or copyright; or

 (c) the right to use a trade or business name in Singapore.